OpenSourceEconomics/epp_topics/src/epp_topics/metrics_ml/sklearn_cv_hyper/screencast/slides.md

 - Idea: Split the training data repeatedly into:

-  - Data used for actual traning
+  - Data used for actual training

   - Data used for evaluation